 Currently the library takes 2 students from University College London (UCL) for two weeks every January.
 This has been a long-standing arrangement, and always follows the same pattern.
 It involves a talk from every section within the library service and, where possible, some duties within that area.
 Where work within a section is not possible the participants spend time working or shadowing on the issue and help desk.

 A reliable contact address, including email, is required from the individual and/or institution as appropriate.
 References will normally be required when the approach is made by an individual rather than an institution.
 For all applicants a CV is required to determine the person's skills and experience and so plan suitable work.

 Nature of the work

-All team leaders are normally consulted about availability of work suitable for students on placement.
+All Heads of Teams are normally consulted about availability of work suitable for students on placement.
 The work that can be offered depends also on the availability of suitable staff to supervise and train placement students.
 While work may be routine, it will be placed in context so that the student should be able to gain insights from it, appropriate to their level of experience.

 An effort will also be made to provide a fitting overview of the Library, with input from senior staff where possible.
 Placement students are asked to be prepared with questions when such meetings are arranged.

 - An active interest in the work opportunity provided